Let's Learn About Charcoal Used in American Barbecue - Dallas - 1

-Charcoal like Kingsford Original lasts long and has a neutral smell, but the flavor of oak charcoal grilling is somewhat lacking.
+Charcoal like Kingsford Original lasts long and has a neutral smell, but it lacks the aroma of oak wood grilling.

-However, using lump charcoal can be inconvenient as it does not last long, requiring constant replenishment.
+However, using lump charcoal can be inconvenient as it doesn't last long, requiring constant refilling.

-The choice of charcoal varies depending on how you enjoy barbecue, so you can select based on taste and smoke level!
+The choice of charcoal depends on how you enjoy barbecue, so you can select based on taste and the level of smoke!

 Charcoal used in American barbecue can be broadly divided into two types: